ewrogers/Spark/README.md

 Spark is a WPF application written in C# using Visual Studio 2013 (Community Edition).
 It targets version 4.5.1 of the .NET Framework and implements a simple MVVM (Model-View-ViewModel) architecture.

 #### Client Version Support
-Spark currently supports <strong>version 7.39</strong> of the official Dark Ages game client.
-Previous clients may also be supported, though their support is not guaranteed.
+Spark currently supports <strong>version 7.41</strong> of the official Dark Ages game client.
+Other clients may also be supported, though their support is not guaranteed.
 You may edit the generated <strong>Versions.xml</strong> file to support additional client versions.

 #### Developers